 Unlike the other types above, wireless headphones do not suggest a particular design, rather the incorporation of some kind of wireless tech – usually Bluetooth.

 Bear in mind, though, that they'll almost invariably offer worse sound quality than a rival non-wireless pair.
-Plus there's the added consideration of batteries.
+Plus there's the added consideration of batteries and weight.
 Few wireless headphones offer the option to plug in a cable once the power's run dry, making them useless without charge.

 Many cheaper wireless headphones also use lossy wireless tech, which means some information is being lost in the transition from your player to your headphones.
 If you're out for portable Bluetooth headphones, look for the aptX codec.
 It's still not 100 percent lossless, but it offers much better performance than standard Bluetooth.

-Active noise cancelling works best on low- and mid-frequency noise, such as engines, air conditioners and other such drones.
+Active noise-cancelling works best on low- and mid-frequency noise, such as engines, air conditioners and other such drones.
 It's generally less effective at reducing high-frequency noise than simpler isolation.
-If you want the best noise cancelling in the business, look at Bose's range of headphones.
-They don't always offer the very best sound quality, but their cancellation is second to none.
+Noise-cancelling headphones are perfect partners for long haul flights as they block engine noise brilliantly.

-We've drawn together the best headphones available now in one convenient location so whether you are looking for wireless headphones, noise-cancelling headphones or in-ear headphones we've chosen the best cans to suit your needs.
-Click on to see our comprehensive round-up of the best headphones available right now.
+We've drawn together the best headphones available now in one convenient location so, whether you are looking for wireless headphones, noise-cancelling headphones or in-ear headphones, we've chosen the best cans to suit your needs.